intracom-telecom-sdn/multinet/README.md

      [user@machine multinet/vagrant/packaged_multi]$ vagrant up
      ```

+You should now have a number of interconnected VMs with all the dependencies installed.

 #### Deploy Multinet on the distributed environment

-To deploy Multinet the user has to:
+The next phase is the deployment phase.
+We need to copy the `Multinet` files
+in each VM and start the `master` and the `workers`.
+We provide a `deploy` script that automates this process.
+To use it follow the
+following instructions

- 1. Clone the Multinet repository in a folder inside his system
+1. Clone the Multinet repository in the local machine
- 2. Configure `config/config.json`
+2. Configure `config/config.json` with the IP scheme of your VMs:
- 3. Run `bin/deploy.py`

-1. Configure the master / worker IP addresses and ports and the `deploy`
-   options inside the `config/config.json`:

    ```json
    {
       "master_ip" : "10.1.1.80",